Alberta Builders’ Liens: Calgary lawyersJeff Kahane2022-01-15T15:15:21+00:00

 What Is A Builders’ Lien?

 In order to qualify under the Act to be able to register a Builders’ Lien, you must have done or contributed to some kind of improvement to a specific piece of real estate property.
 An improvement can range from supplies materials to build on a property, digging a foundation or constructing a home.
-Any provision of work or materials to improve the land/property is considered an improvement to the property.
+Any provision of work or materials to improve the land/property falls under the category of an improvement to the property.
 With an improvement, Alberta Builders’ Liens are an option.

 Key Time limitations Alberta Builders’ Liens

 There are two key time limitations in Alberta with respect to Alberta Builders’ Liens.
 The first is that a lien must be registered within 45 days of the last time improvements were made to the property.
 Once 45 days has past, if you have not filed a lien, you are not able to utilize the Builders’ lien system.
-If you try to register a lien but it is not done right and it has to be resubmitted, if you are then past the 45 days, you are still not able to use the lien system.
-This is why a law firm can help you with registering liens properly.
+If you try to register a lien but you fail to register the lien correctly and it the lien required re-submission, if you are then past the 45 days, you are still not able to use the lien system.
+This is why a law firm helps you with registering liens properly.
 However, if the liens fails, still still retain the ability to sue the home or landowner in Provincial Court or the court of Queen’s Bench.
 We determine which court based on the value of the work or materials claimed.

 The second limitation is 180 days after the registration of the lien at the Alberta Land Titles Office.
 If you have not started a court action, the lien will drop off the title.

-What Information Is Required To Register A Lien
+What Information Is Required To Register Alberta Builders’ Liens

 The full legal name of the person or company that is registering the lien;

-The proper legal description of the land the improvements were made to;
+The proper legal description of the land to which the claiming party made improvements;

 Full legal name of the owner of the land.
 (Owner has a different meaning than the traditional sense in builders’ liens);